Nissan Titan Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Nissan Titan are $986 a year for full coverage.
-Comprehensive insurance costs approximately $142, collision costs $160, and liability coverage costs around $504.
-Liability-only coverage costs as low as $564 a year, with high-risk coverage costing $2,116 or more.
-Teenage drivers cost the most to insure at $4,078 a year or more.
+The average insurance rates for a Nissan Titan are $1,374 a year for full coverage.
+Comprehensive insurance costs around $260 each year, collision insurance costs $424, and liability is estimated at $510.
+Buying just liability costs approximately $568 a year, and insurance for high-risk drivers costs $2,966 or more.
+Teenage drivers cost the most to insure at up to $5,308 a year.

-Estimates include $500 deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all states and for different Titan trim levels.
+Prices are based on $500 policy deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all states and Titan models.

 Price Range Variability

-For a 40-year-old driver, Nissan Titan insurance rates go from as low as $564 for just the minimum liability insurance to a much higher rate of $2,116 for a high-risk insurance policy.
+Using a 40-year-old driver as an example, Nissan Titan insurance rates range from as low as $568 for a discount liability-only rate to a high rate of $2,966 for a high-risk driver policy.

 Urban vs. Rural Price Range

-Where you live has a large influence on car insurance rates.
-Rural locations are shown to have a lower frequency of accident claims than densely populated cities.
+Living in a larger city can have significant affects on auto insurance rates.
+Areas with sparse population are shown to have a lower frequency of accident claims than densely populated cities.
+The graphic below illustrates how rural and urban location affects auto insurance rates.

-The examples above show why anyone shopping for car insurance should compare prices using their specific location and risk profile, rather than using average rates.
+The examples above show why all drivers should get quotes for a specific zip code and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.